-2. AERATED GRIT TANK Next, pumps move water to aerated grit tanks.
-The air bubbles keep lighter materials suspended, while grit, sand and gravel sink to the bottom.
-A conveyor scrapes the larger material on the bottom into a drain.
-It is then taken to a landfill.
+2. AERATED GRIT TANK

+Next, pumps move water to aerated grit tar materials suspended, while grit, sand and g conveyor scrapes the larger material on the taken to a landfill.

-5. FINAL SETTLING TANK In the final settling tanks, liquid from aeration tanks flows by gravity through the center of the tank.
-Solids sink to the bottom where revolving blades scrape them into a drain.
-About 97 percent of the solids are sent back to aeration tanks, while the remainder is sent to solids treatment process.
-The water at the top of the tank is now clean and ready for discharging to the waterway or tertiary treatment.
+5. FINAL SETTLING TANK In the final settling tanks, liquid from aeratic the center of the tank.
+Solids sink to the bothem into a drain.
+About 97 percent of the stanks, while the remainder is sent to solids the top of the tank is now clean and ready tertiary treatment.